What is facial reanimation?

 - Better ability to smile, express their feelings through their face and interact with others

-A doctor, like your child’s regular pediatrician, can refer you to our program.
-You can also call us yourself to find out about making an appointment.
+A doctor, such as your child’s regular pediatrician, can refer you to our program.
+You can also call us to find out about making an appointment.
 Call the Craniofacial Center at 206-987-2208.